Seeed-Studio/wiki-documents/docs/Getting_Started.md

       <td align="left"><strong>Seeed on LinkedIn</strong><br />Digital transformation is happening.
 Follow us to learn how IoT Industry news, insights, case studies and more on LinkedIn.<p><a href="https://www.linkedin.com/company/seeedstudio" target="_blank">Click here</a></p></td>
     </tr>
   </tbody></table>

+If you have any questions or comments, please don't hesistate to hop on to our [forum](https://forum.seeedstudio.com/latest) and discuss with us directly!
+We greatly value your feedback and opinions because we always grow and prosper together with our users and the community!